If you’ve ever wondered how to track alcohol macros, I’ve got you!

 Measuring and figuring out mixed drinks

 Be as precise as you can be.
 I’d use a measuring cup that measures in ounces.
-And definitely measure your alcohol separate from anything you add to it to get the most accurate macros possible.
+And definitely measure your alcohol separate from anything you add to it (if possible) to get the most accurate macros possible.
+Vodka sodas and hard seltzers are great macro friendly alcohol options.

 MyFitnessPal and alcohol entries